AdobeDocs/campaign-standard.en/help/api/using/interacting-with-custom-resources.md

 The custom resources that are exposed within this API are:

-* all the entites that are not exposed under /profileAndServicesExt
+* all the entities that are not exposed under /profileAndServicesExt
 * all the entities that are not linked to profile and, for these entities, their children and grandchildren.
 * by default, all entities that are not linked to anything, and their children and grandchildren.